 - Is there client information that I wish not to disclose?

 - What is the likelihood of any issues arising should this data fall into others’ hands?

 Some software, for instance, the Enterprise-level version of Google Earth, allows you to import data files and secure databases.

 Related to privacy is security.
 Security is the idea that a malicious attack or a hacker can risk accessing you or your software.
 Security pertains to the tool or the software’s ability to protect against those potential risks.
 One guideline is always to look at the history and ensure that the device you are using doesn’t have severe flaws in its security.

 What Countries and Languages are Supported?

 Another consideration is the map or map style.
-Do they also support multi-language functionalities?
-Can the addresses or locations be inputted in another language?
+Do the maps also support multi-language functionalities?
+Can I plot multiple locations in another language?
 What “location information” can I add to each address?
 What information does the website contain?